Beastie Boys

-The Beastie Boys were an American hip-hop group formed in New York City in 1981.
-They were composed of Adam "Ad-Rock" Horovitz (vocals, guitar), Adam "MCA" Yauch (vocals, bass), and Michael "Mike D" Diamond (vocals, drums).
-The Beastie Boys were formed out of members of experimental hardcore punk band the Young Aborigines, which was formed in 1979, with Diamond on drums, Jeremy Shatan on bass guitar, John Berry on guitar, and Kate Schellenbach later joining on percussion.
-When Shatan left New York City in mid-1981, Yauch replaced him on bass and the resulting band was named the Beastie Boys.
-Berry left shortly thereafter and was replaced by Horovitz.
+The Beastie Boys were an American hip-hop and rock group formed in New York City in 1981.
+Their main line-up consisted of Adam "Ad-Rock" Horovitz (vocals, guitar), Adam "MCA" Yauch (vocals, bass), and Michael "Mike D" Diamond (vocals, drums).

+The Beastie Boys were previously members of the hardcore punk band the Young Aborigines, with Diamond on drums, Jeremy Shatan on bass guitar, and John Berry on guitar.
+Kate Schellenbach later joined on drums.
+When Shatan left in mid-1981, Yauch replaced him on bass and the band was renamed the Beastie Boys.
+Berry left shortly thereafter and was replaced by Horovitz, the guitarist of The Young and the Useless.
+After achieving local success with the 1983 comedy hip-hop single "Cooky Puss", the Beastie Boys made a full transition to hip-hop and Schellenbach subsequently left, with the group's final lineup consisting of Diamond, Horovitz and Yauch.
+Yauch, a filmmaker, directed many of the Beastie Boys' music videos under the alias Nathanial Hörnblowér.

-After achieving local success with the 1983 comedy hip hop single "Cooky Puss", the Beastie Boys made a full transition to hip hop, and Schellenbach left.
-They toured with Madonna in 1985 and a year later released their debut album, Licensed to Ill (1986), the first rap album to top the Billboard 200 chart.
-Their second album, Paul's Boutique (1989), was made with significant contributions by the Dust Brothers and composed almost entirely of samples.
-It was a commercial failure that later received critical acclaim.
-Check Your Head (1992) and Ill Communication (1994) found mainstream success, followed by Hello Nasty (1998), To the 5 Boroughs (2004), The Mix-Up (2007), and Hot Sauce Committee Part Two (2011).
+The Beastie Boys toured with Madonna in 1985, after she discovered them while frequenting Danceteria.
+In 1986, they released their debut album, Licensed to Ill.
+It was the first rap album to top the Billboard 200 chart and was influenced by their beginnings in rock.
+Their second album, Paul's Boutique (1989), was made with the Dust Brothers and consisted almost entirely of samples.
+It was a commercial failure but received critical and cult acclaim.
+Check Your Head (1992) and Ill Communication (1994) found mainstream success, followed by Hello Nasty (1998), To the 5 Boroughs (2004), the entirely instrumental album The Mix-Up (2007), and Hot Sauce Committee Part Two (2011), their final album.

-The Beastie Boys have sold 20 million records in the United States and had seven platinum-selling albums from 1986 to 2004.
-They are the biggest-selling rap group since Billboard began recording sales in 1991.
-In 2012, they became the third rap group to be inducted into the Rock and Roll Hall of Fame.
-In the same year, Yauch died of cancer and the Beastie Boys disbanded.
-The remaining members have released several retrospective works, including a book, a documentary, and a career-spanning compilation album.
+Their last live performance was at the 2009 Bonnaroo Music Festival, before they stopped due to Yauch's diagnosis of parotid cancer.
+In 2012, the Beastie Boys became the third rap group to be inducted into the Rock and Roll Hall of Fame.
+Later that year, Yauch died and the Beastie Boys disbanded.
+Retrospective works include the Beastie Boys Book, a documentary and several compilation albums.